JibstaMan/eddi-cli/README.md

 npx eddi-cli watch
 ```

-This will watch for file changes in the `_personality.json` file and all the files that are references within it.
+This will watch for file changes in the (local) `_personality.json` file and all the files that are references within it.
 So when you save a template file, it will immediately `build` the entire personality and update the file that EDDI uses.

 ### Adding a template to a personality